CMadhumitha/Login-and-Register-using-java-/README.md

 ### Registration page:

-If registration is successful, it goes to login page.
-And the entered data is stored in database.
+If registration is successful, it goes to the login page.
+And the data entered in the registration form is stored in a database.

 ![Screenshot (70)](https://user-images.githubusercontent.com/71961906/143766522-f299371c-e6ef-4812-9710-265af41c44e2.png)